InfHighDim/infhighdim.github.io/_pages/cv.md

 Education
 ======
-* B.S. in math, Remin University of China, 2012
+* B.S. in math, Renmin University of China, 2012.
-* M.S. in math, Remin University of China, 2015
+* M.S. in math, Renmin University of China, 2015.
 * Ph.D in math, University of Chinese Academy of Sciences, 2018.
 Research Interests: machine learning and optimization.

 Work experience